Mediacorp 5: As an all-English channel

-On 29 January 2000, Channel 5 introduced a new programming block for teenagers called The Tube, airing weekdays from 4 to 6 pm and weekends from 9 to 3 pm.
+On 29 January 2000, 5 introduced a new programming block for teenagers called The Tube, airing weekdays from 4 to 6 pm and weekends from 9 to 3 pm.

 On 30 April 2001, News 5 Tonight was retooled with a new format, geared towards "young people and people on the streets" with stories relatable to the local audience and irrelevant news removed.
 This also included a live studio interview session each night.
 Toh Seh Ling, who was a presenter for "teen" news programme Newswatch in 1990, became its new host.
+In preparation for the launch of TV Works, and aware that the channel would have a stronger amount of local productions, Channel 5 started airing back-to-back US series in May 2001.
+However, even such series had a niche audience of around 3% (120,000 viewers).

 The broadcast of X-Men on 4 May 2003 gave the channel a record 1.2 million viewers tuning in for its network television premiere.
 The premiere of local drama Brothers 4 attracted 715,000 viewers on its 9 August premiere, a record for Mediacorp dramas in 2003.

-In order to regain its viewership, Channel 5 announced a new schedule in May 2008 with new local programmes.
+In order to regain its viewership, 5 announced a new schedule in May 2008 with new local programmes.
 That year, as part of a realignment of Mediacorp's TV output, the channel would increase its local output to include long form drama series and reality shows.
 The channel would also launch a Mobile 5 service.

+On 31 August 2010, 5 had airing a Philippine teleserye produced by ABS-CBN Studios titled Tayong Dalawa, under the title The Two Of Us, whose starred by Kim Chiu, Gerald Anderson, Jake Cuenca and Coco Martin, with English-dubbed, English, Malay and Mandarin-subtitled, and dual-language sound (English and Filipino) option.

-On 1 November 2014, Channel 5 announced a planned expansion of local original programming, including more current affairs programming focusing on Singapore (including the weeknight talk show The 5 Show), a "local serial drama", and a new talent search competition.
+On 1 November 2014, 5 announced a planned expansion of local original programming, including more current affairs programming focusing on Singapore (including the weeknight talk show The 5 Show), a "local serial drama", and a new talent search competition.

-On 1 May 2019, Channel 5 replaced its daytime simulcasts of CNA with the children's programming block Okto on 5; this service replaced the Okto channel, which was discontinued.
+On 1 May 2019, 5 replaced its daytime simulcasts of CNA with the children's programming block Okto on 5; this service replaced the Okto channel, which was discontinued.